 One of the most practical reasons cricketers wear wristbands is to absorb sweat.
 Cricket is a physically demanding sport, especially under the hot sun, and players often find themselves sweating profusely during a match.
 This is particularly true for batsmen who spend long hours at the crease or bowlers who are constantly moving.
 Sweat can accumulate on the hands and arms, potentially causing discomfort or even affecting grip.

-Wristbands, typically made of absorbent materials like cotton or synthetic fabrics, are worn to prevent sweat from dripping down to the hands and interfering with their grip on the bat, ball, or gloves.
+Typically made of absorbent materials like cotton or synthetic fabrics, are worn to prevent sweat from dripping down to the hands and interfering with their grip on the bat, ball, or gloves.
 This can be crucial in maintaining control and precision, especially in high-pressure moments.

 2. Increased Grip and Control